 To win in mobile, you have to commit to being there in the micro-moments that matter to your consumers and your business.

 Think about: Showing up for the most-searched topics for your brand or category.
-Grab your mobile device and try searching for content based on the moments you identified.
+Grab your mobile device and try searching for content based on the mobile moments you identified.
 Is your brand there?
 Do you like what you see?
 What about when you do the same for YouTube?

 Take action: Create a plan to boost your ad and content coverage across these micro-moments.